Virtual fencing (livestock)

-Virtual fencing is a livestock management technique that uses GPS-enabled collars and software to create movable, invisible boundaries that guide or restrict animal movement without constructing physical fences.
+Virtual fencing in livestock management is a technology that uses GPS-enabled collars and software to create movable, invisible boundaries that guide or restrict animal movement without the need for physical fences.
 Animals approaching a virtual boundary receive escalating cues from the collar, typically an audio warning followed by a brief electrical stimulus if they continue, which conditions most animals to respond to the sound alone after a short training period.

 History

+Livestock management

 Research on electronically mediated control of grazing animals dates back to the late 20th century, with prototypes and reviews describing non-physical boundaries enforced by aversive cues.
 In Australia, the national science agency CSIRO began work on virtual fencing for cattle in the mid-2000s, research that later underpinned the eShepherd product.
 In Norway, Nofence was established in 2011, and piloted collars with commercial goat herds before regulatory approvals for goats (2017) and later cattle and sheep.
 In New Zealand, Halter began commercialising its virtual fencing and herding platform for pasture-based dairying in 2016 and later expanded into beef production and international markets.